Skip to main content

 When a P.O.
 Box Is Not Enough

 A P.O. box feels like the cheapest privacy solution, but it fails at exactly the moment you need it to work.
 Most states reject P.O. boxes as a principal address on LLC filings.
-The IRS accepts them on some forms but flags them for manual review on Form SS-4.
+The IRS accepts P.O. boxes on Form SS-4 line 4a (mailing address) but not on line 5a (physical street address).
 Banks almost universally reject P.O. boxes during account opening.
-Payment processors such as Stripe and PayPal reject them during business verification.
+Payment processors such as Stripe and PayPal typically reject them during business verification.

 A virtual office gives you a real commercial street address, so it reads as a normal business location to every institution that verifies addresses.
 The cost difference versus a P.O. box is small, and the friction difference is large.